 2010: Eleanor, Quiet No More: The Life of Eleanor Roosevelt by Doreen Rappaport

-The semi-annual AAUW-TC book sale usually is held in the spring and fall on Saturday, and Sunday.
+- The semi-annual AAUW-TC book sale usually is held in the spring and fall on Saturday and Sunday in the Mercato at the Commons.
 Volunteers set up the sale on Friday.

 Nearly every AAUW member participates by collecting books from friends and neighbors, separating fiction from non-fiction, and working shifts at the sale.

 - Member Book Sale at Meetings: the Branch sells used books at each meeting.
 Our members donate the books.